luiz-eduardo-gs/fullcycle3/README.md

     * Each submodule will be a note 'h2' title.
 Ex.: Iniciando com Docker -> ## Iniciando com Docker
     * Each submodule will be separated from each other using '***'.
     * Each video name will be a 'h3' title.
 Ex.: Hello world -> ### Hello World
+* Note images will be stored under my Google Drive account.
+Should be used under the public link: https://drive.google.com/uc?id=FILE_ID.

 ## Schedule